 Visitors may apply for funds for accommodation and utilities in the UK in cases where such costs are also payable in their home country during tenure of the award or where the UK costs are significantly higher than in their home country.

-Travel costs to and from the UK will be met for the visitor and dependent partner, and should be based on the lowest reasonable tariff for economy travel.
+Travel costs to and from the UK will be met for the visitor and dependant partner, and should be based on the lowest reasonable tariff for economy travel.

 If two or more visits are made the Trust will pay for a maximum of two return fares for the visitor and accompanying partner.